peterhinch/micropython-mqtt/mqtt_as/README.md

 Hardware support: Pyboard D, ESP8266 and ESP32.
 Firmware support: Official firmware.
 Limited support for ESP32 Loboris port.
 Broker support: Mosquitto is preferred for its excellent MQTT compliance.
+Protocol: Currently the module supports a subset of MQTT revision 3.1.1.

 ## 1.3 Project Status

+3rd Nov 2019 V0.5.0
+Fix bug where ESP8266 could hang attempting to connect.
+Can now reconnect after disconnect is issued.
+Improvements to PID handling.
+Now supports concurrent qos==1 publications and subscriptions.

 24th Sept 2019
 **API change:** the subscription callback requires an additional parameter for